CS126SP20/Crazy-Pong/PROPOSAL.md

 ---
 **GOAL:**
 I want to recreate the game of Ping Pong with a special twist.
-Instead of obeying the natural laws of physics, the ping pong ball itself will move in an abstract manner when moving towards the other player.
+There will be an option to play a regular game of ping pong; however, the "crazy" in **Crazy Pong!** will come from several animated distractions.
 This will make the game more interesting!

 **WHY:**